ShmoopySoft/Blue-Prism-Populate-Word-Document-Example/README.md

 # Blue Prism Populate Word Document Example

-A Blue Prism Release Package containing an example Visual Business Object (VBO) and Process to demonstrate populate a Word document by replacing placeholder values in its Xml structure.
+A Blue Prism Release Package containing an example Visual Business Object (VBO) and Process to demonstrate populate a Word document in docx format by replacing placeholder values in its xml structure.

 The Release Package was created with Blue Prism 6.4.